kangboli/GTO.jl/README.md

 ## Introduction

-This package aims to provide *flexible* abstractions for the Gaussian integrals temporarily at the expensive of performance.
-The targeted audience is method developers including myself, for whom performance is often a secondary concern compared to flexibility.
+This package aims to easy-to-use Gaussian integrals.
+The code prioritizes flexibility over performance since the targeted audience is method developers including myself, for whom performance is usually a secondary concern compared to flexibility.

 The API of this package provides what a package user naively would want as oppose to what gives the optimal performance.
-For example, we provide the API for computing the integrals one at a time instead of having to evaluate in bulk.
-However, this does not necessarily mean sacrificing performance.
-Instead, one should think about this as abstracting away performance considerations from the users.
-For example, we could build a cache for the integrals, and bulk evaluation is an implementation detail for improving cache locality.
-This way, we could obtain similar performance without limiting the API to a few counterintuitive fast operations.
+This does not mean that the performance is completely sacrificed; it just means that it should be done at the cost of complicating the API.

 The theory implemented is [McMurchie & Davidson 1978](https://doi.org/10.1016/0021-9991\(78\)90092-X) and [Boys 1949](https://royalsocietypublishing.org/doi/10.1098/rspa.1950.0036)